-• Fire protection; In addition to fire extinguishers located on site the water storage shall be used as water reservoir for any fire protection purposes1.
-Fire protection plan for the site is to be approved by the Civil Defense Authority.
+• Fire protection, in addition to fire extinguishers located on site, the water storage shall be used as water reservoir for any fire protection purposes.
+The fire protection plan for the site is to be approved by the Civil Defense Authority1.